clemaymd/clemaymd.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome"
+title: "Welcome  to my webpage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my webpage!

 I am a PhD student at HEC Montreal.
 I am currently on the job market.